DrunkenAlcoholic/PythonScripts/README.md

 ##### pfetch-modded:
-> Modified pfetch with a couple of extra function and ascii for the Solus OS
+> Modified pfetch with a couple of extra functions and ascii for the Solus OS

 ##### budgie-sensibo-monitor: